128technology/docs/docs/plugin_ipsec_client.md

 - **PLUGIN-1810** Trace logging in configuration results in IPSec failures

-  _**Resolution:**_ Trace level logging is not converted appropriately for IPSec configuration to prevent underlying failures.
+  _**Resolution:**_ Trace level logging is now converted appropriately for IPSec configuration to prevent underlying failures.

 ### Release 3.3.1